Marjorie Bowen: Critical reception

 Bowen's books are much sought after by aficionados of gothic horror and received praise from critics.
 Graham Greene stated in his Paris Review interview (Autumn 1953), "I chose Marjorie Bowen [as a major influence] because as I have told you, I don't think that the books that one reads as an adult influence one as a writer...
 But books such as Marjorie Bowen's, read at a young age, do influence one considerably."
 Horror reviewer Robert Hadji described Bowen as "one of the great supernatural writers of this century".
 Fritz Leiber referred to "Marjorie Bowen's brilliant Black Magic".
 Jessica Amanda Salmonson, discussing The Last Bouquet, described Bowen's prose as "stylish and moody, dramatic to the highest degree" and stated "what in other hands is merely tacky or gross is, from Marjorie Bowen, a superior art, chilling and seductive".

-Sally Benson in The New Yorker, discussing the "Joseph Shearing" books: "Mr Shearing is a painstaking researcher, a superb writer, a careful technician, and a master of horror.
-There is no one else quite like him".
-Reviewing The Crime of Laura Sarelle Will Cuppy stated "Those who want a good workout of the more perilous emotions will do well to read Mr. Shearing's impressive tale of love, death and doom...
-Join the Shearing cult and meet one of the most malevolent females in song or story".
-In an article about women writers, the Australian newspaper The Courier-Mail described Bowen as "one of the best of our modern novelists".Sheldon Jaffery stated that Bowen's "weird fiction ranks favorably with such distaff portrayers of the supernatural as Mary Wilkins-Freeman, Edith Wharton and Lady Cynthia Asquith."
-By contrast, Colin Wilson's view of Bowen's work was negative: in a review of A Sort of Life by Graham Greene, Wilson dismissed Bowen as a writer of "bad adventure stories".
+Sally Benson in The New Yorker, discussing the "Joseph Shearing" books, wrote, "Mr Shearing is a painstaking researcher, a superb writer, a careful technician, and a master of horror.
+There is no one else quite like him."
+Reviewing The Crime of Laura Sarelle Will Cuppy stated, "Those who want a good workout of the more perilous emotions will do well to read Mr. Shearing's impressive tale of love, death and doom....
+Join the Shearing cult and meet one of the most malevolent females in song or story."
+In an article about women writers, the Australian newspaper The Courier-Mail described Bowen as "one of the best of our modern novelists."
+Sheldon Jaffery stated that Bowen's "weird fiction ranks favorably with such distaff portrayers of the supernatural as Mary Wilkins-Freeman, Edith Wharton and Lady Cynthia Asquith."

+By contrast, Colin Wilson criticized Bowen as a writer of "bad adventure stories" in a review of A Sort of Life by Graham Greene.